Battle of Nineveh (627)

 The Battle of Nineveh was the climactic battle of the Byzantine–Sasanian War of 602–628.

 In mid-September 627, Heraclius invaded Sasanian Mesopotamia in a surprising, risky winter campaign.
 Khosrow II appointed Rhahzadh as the commander of an army to confront him.
 Heraclius' Göktürk allies quickly deserted, while Rhahzadh's reinforcements did not arrive in time.
 In the ensuing battle, Rhahzadh was slain and the remaining Sasanian forces retreated.

-The Byzantine victory later resulted in civil war in Persia, and for a period of time restored the (Eastern) Roman Empire to its ancient boundaries in the Middle East.
+The Byzantine victory later resulted in civil war in Persia, and for a period of time restored the (Eastern) Roman Empire to its ancient boundaries in West Asia.
 The Sasanian civil war significantly weakened the Sasanian Empire, contributing to the Muslim conquest of Persia.

 Prelude

 When Emperor Maurice was murdered by the usurper Phocas, Khosrow II declared war under the pretext of avenging his benefactor's death.
 While the Persians were successful over the course of earlier stages in the war, conquering much of the Levant, Egypt, and even some of Anatolia, the resurgence of Heraclius eventually led to the Persians' downfall.
 Heraclius' campaigns tilted the balance towards the Romans, forcing the Persians on the defensive.
 Allied with the Avars, the Persians attempted to take Constantinople, but were defeated.

 While the Siege of Constantinople was taking place, Heraclius allied with what Byzantine sources called the Khazars under Ziebel, who are identified with the Western Turkic Khaganate of the Göktürks led by Tong Yabghu, plying him with wondrous gifts and a promise of the reward of the porphyrogenita Eudoxia Epiphania.
 The Caucasus-based Turks responded by sending 40,000 of their men to invade the Caucasus in 626, inciting the Perso-Turkic war of 627–629.
 Joint Byzantine and Göktürk operations were focused on besieging Tiflis.